DustinKong/Android_Instrumentation/README.md

 │                    com.asm.gradle.properties:	# explicit plugin's implementation-class
 │
 ```
+In order to complete the Step(1) automated instrumentation process in the workflow, the custom Gradle plugin implemented in DDroid-instrumentor needs to be implanted into the source code of the app.
+Specifically, the following steps are required.
 ### step 0.
 Preparation
 You need to prepare an app with source code and know the Gradle version and AGP version of the app.